Meridian Wealth Management LLC Sells 5,147 Shares of iShares Russell Mid-Cap ETF (NYSEARCA:IWR)

-Meridian Wealth Management LLC lessened its position in iShares Russell Mid-Cap ETF (NYSEARCA:IWR – Get Rating) by 22.6% during the 1st quarter, HoldingsChannel.com reports.
-The fund owned 17,598 shares of the company’s stock after selling 5,147 shares during the period.
-Meridian Wealth Management LLC’s holdings in iShares Russell Mid-Cap ETF were worth $1,373,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Meridian Wealth Management LLC lowered its position in shares of iShares Russell Mid-Cap ETF (NYSEARCA:IWR – Get Rating) by 22.6% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 17,598 shares of the company’s stock after selling 5,147 shares during the quarter.
+Meridian Wealth Management LLC’s holdings in iShares Russell Mid-Cap ETF were worth $1,373,000 as of its most recent filing with the Securities & Exchange Commission.

 iShares Russell Mid-Cap ETF (the Fund), formerly iShares Russell Midcap Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the Russell Midcap Index (the Index).
 The Index measures the performance of the mid-capitalization sector of the United States equity market.